Auslander's defects over extriangulated categories: an application for the General Heart Construction: Auslander's defects over extriangulated categories

 where $R$ deotes the canonical inclusion. \end{theorem} \begin{proof} Lemma \ref{lem:Serre_subcategory} and Proposition \ref{prop:char_of_Defect} show that the subcategory $\dfct\C$ is a Serre subcategory in $\mod\C$.
 Thus we obtain the Serre quotient (\ref{eq:Serre_quot_for_extri}).
 It remains to show that there is an equivalence $\frac{\mod\C}{\dfct\C}\simeq \lex\C$.
 This follows from Lemma \ref{lem:property_of_localization_seq} and Proposition \ref{prop:char_of_perp}. \end{proof}

-We should remark that, even if a given category $\C$ is exact, the quotient functor $Q$ does not necessarily have a right adjoint.
-I am grateful to Haruhisa Enomoto for providing such an example.
+Auslander's formula (\ref{eq:Auslander's formula}) shows that, if $\C$ is abelian, the quotient functor always has a right adjoint.
+However, even if a given category $\C$ is exact, the quotient functor $Q$ does not necessarily have a right adjoint.
+The author is grateful to Haruhisa Enomoto for providing to him an example which shows the last fact.